marcel-zisser/emerald/README.md

 - JWT_SECRET
   - This serves as your JWT encryption key.
   - Make sure this key is long enough and not guessable. (using something like 'secret' is not a good idea)
+- PRODUCTION
+  - Determines if we use SSL/TLS for the database connection.
+  - Only important if the demo data should be loaded

 In case you want to use the provided Docker file for just trying it out, the following variables must be defined as well:
 - POSTGRES_USER
   - This is the username for the Postgres Database
 - POSTGRES_PASSWORD
-  - Tha passwords for the user defined above
+  - The password for the user defined above
 - POSTGRES_DB
   - The name of the database